celery/celery/docs/userguide/monitoring.rst

 ------------------------------------

 Flower is a real-time web based monitor and administration tool for Celery.
-It is under active development, but is already an essential tool.
+It's under active development, but is already an essential tool.
 Being the recommended monitor for Celery, it obsoletes the Django-Admin monitor, ``celerymon`` and the ``ncurses`` based monitor.